 It’s not always easy to decide whether your child can wait to see their pediatrician during office hours or they need emergency attention right away.
 That’s why we put together this guide to the signs, symptoms, and conditions indicating your child needs immediate medical attention.

-If you ever have any doubt, call us at the Katy ER.
+If you ever have any doubt, call us.
 We’re always open, and we only need to ask a few key questions to determine the type of medical attention your child needs.

 Signs that common problems need emergency attention